What is Binding Tariff Information?

 Please read the 'General information' before submitting an application for a BTI.

-Then complete a BTI application form and send it to one of the Member States' customs authorities listed.
+Then complete a BTI application form and send it to the customs authorities of the Member State where you are established or intend to import or export your goods.
+Please see the addresses of the customs authorities by following the link below.

 For any question concerning the issuing of BTI, please contact directly the customs authorities of the Member State of import or export.